About

 I like to connect with people and landscapes.
 I don't feel happiest in crowds, or alone.
 I rarely prefer to be inside.
 I'm most drawn to deserts and mountains.
 I like to be far from society, and I like to be there for a long time.
 Multiple days, preferably.
 I don't like to sit still.
 I like to move.
 Movement engages my body, makes me feel healthy and free, and gets me to places few people go.

 I don't like to have motors move me, I like to move myself.
 Movement via my feet and hands is the most obvious and simple method, and I find this infinitely entertaining.
-Hiking, running, and best of all - scrambling - those are what make me feel alive.
+Hiking, running, and best of all - scrambling - those are make me feel alive.
 But I don't like to let it stop there.

 Sometimes I use tools to add to the joy and efficiency of movement in certain types of landscapes.
-Bikes, skis, packrafts, and ropes are my choices, and I have been set on those for quite a while now.
+Bikes, skis, and packrafts are my choices, and I have been set on those for quite a while now.
 Skis and packrafts are perhaps my most favorite, and I try to take of advantage of every opportunity to use them because opportunities are rare where I live.
 Since 2021, bikes have fallen to the backburner because of my focus on backcountry experiences, but are still my favorite way to get outside quickly at home.
 Ropes have been a big part of my life and got me to some of the most unbelievable places, but they scare me.
 To be honest, I like to avoid them.
 I prefer to trust my body, and employ ropes only where necessary.

 I most frequently do these things with my awesome wife, Joelle.
 We have been married since October 2019 and lived in a tiny house in Flagstaff together from before that until June 2023.
-Outside of recreation, we enjoy the pursuit of simple, sustainable living and are endlessly searching for ways to make a positive impact on those around us through meaningful careers, and sharing our passions with others.
+Outside of adventure sports, we enjoy the pursuit of simple, sustainable living and are endlessly searching for ways to make a positive impact on those around us through meaningful careers, and sharing our passions with others.

 Backpacking Guide